fivetran/dbt_iterable_source/README.md

 ### Deprecating Misspelling of `campaign_suppression_list_history`

-Originally, this connector schema misspelled `campaign_suppression_list_history` as `campaign_supression_list_history` (note the singular `p`).
+Originally, this connector schema misspelled `CAMPAIGN_SUPPRESSION_LIST_HISTORY` as `CAMPAIGN_SUPRESSION_LIST_HISTORY` (note the singular `p`).
 As of June 2021, the misspelled table will be phased out and replaced with a table with the correct spelling.

-Connectors set up after June 2021 will have the **new correct spelling**, and pre-existing connectors will contain both for a limited time, after which Fivetran will no longer support syncing the old table, `campaign_supression_list_history`.
+Connectors set up after June 2021 will have the **new correct spelling**, and pre-existing connectors will contain both for a limited time, after which Fivetran will no longer support syncing the old table, `CAMPAIGN_SUPRESSION_LIST_HISTORY`.

-Thus, by default, this package refers to the **new spelling** (`campaign_suppression_list_history`).
+Thus, by default, this package refers to the **new spelling** (`CAMPAIGN_SUPPRESSION_LIST_HISTORY`).
 To change this so that the package works with the old misspelled source table, add the following configuration to your `dbt_project.yml` file.

 ```yml
 # dbt_project.yml